Multiple Measures for College Placement: GOod Theory, Poor Implementation

-Later in 2012, Scott-Clayton, Crosta, and Belfield (2012; 2014) combined their efforts and began the process of publishing a paper in the National Bureau of Economic Research (NBER).
+In 2012, Scott-Clayton, Crosta, and Belfield (2012, 2014) combined their efforts and began the process of publishing a paper in the National Bureau of Economic Research (NBER).
 In this paper, they recommend that “using high school transcript information—either instead of or in addition to test scores—could significantly reduce the prevalence of assignment errors” (abstract).
 This is the beginning of the shift from “multiple measures” to “multiple single measures.”
-They started recommending that either “multiple measures” (i.e., a placement test in combination with HSGPA), or only HSGPA alone, should be used to place students into or out of remediation.
+They started recommending that either multiple measures (i.e., a placement test in combination with HSGPA), or only HSGPA alone, should be used to place students into or out of remediation.

-Interestingly, the CCRC’s response to the problem with minority subgroups is to recommend two actions.
-First, they recommend that institutions choose to employ either placement tests or HSGPA.
-Scott-Clayton and Stacey (2015), in the first of two “research tool” documents designed to help institutions improve placement, state, “One way to avoid differential impacts on subgroups would be to allow students to test out of remediation based on either test scores or high school achievement” (p.
+Interestingly, the authors’ response to the problem with minority subgroups was to recommend two actions.
+First, they recommended that institutions choose to employ either placement tests or HSGPA.
+Scott-Clayton and Stacey (2015), in the first of two “research tool” documents designed to help institutions improve placement, stated, “One way to avoid differential impacts on subgroups would be to allow students to test out of remediation based on either test scores or high school achievement” (p.
 3).
 They seem to imply that institutions should use placement tests for some groups and HSGPA for others, whichever moves more students into college-level courses.

 Second and more importantly, they recommend that institutions lower the recommended cumulative HSGPA to a level at which most students would place into college-level courses.
-In a companion paper produced by Belfield (2015), the second “research tool” document designed to assist institutions in improving placement, the CCRC describes how to lower HSGPA for placement into and out of remedial courses: “A simple decision rule that colleges could use instead of administering a traditional entry assessment would be to assign students to developmental education if their high school grade point average (GPA) is below a threshold (such as 2.7 or 3.0)” (p.
-2).
+In a companion paper produced by Belfield (2015), the second “research tool” document designed to assist institutions in improving placement, the CCRC described how to lower HSGPA for placement into and out of remedial courses:

 Nevertheless, it appears that the main reason the CCRC made the recommendation to the state of North Carolina in 2013 to move their HSGPA placement level down to 2.6 was to address the negative effects of HSGPA placement on minorities.
 Regardless of the reasons, however, the end result is that what originally started as “multiple measures” ultimately morphed into “multiple single measures,” starting with the recommendation by the CCRC for institutions to allow students to have a choice between placement test scores or HSGPA.